DavidAChris/audio-processor/README.md

 AUDIO-PROCESSOR
+Disclaimer: This is not completed Software.
+This was simply a prototype to remove all silence from within a wav file.
 Note: For any performance benchmarking the application should be run in release mode. simply add --release to any cargo command.